-Discover crucial February 2025 updates on six high-profile ongoing nationwide mass torts.
-Recent developments include those in the Uber sexual assault lawsuits, Pfizer’s Depo Provera, and the Roundup, Paraquat, and AFFF firefighter foam litigation.
+Discover crucial March 2025 updates on six high-profile ongoing nationwide mass torts.
+Recent developments include additional lawsuits filed, multi-district litigation (MDL) news, and up-to-date scientific studies in the Uber sexual assault lawsuits, Pfizer’s Depo Provera, and the Roundup, Talcum Powder, and AFFF firefighter foam litigation.

-In many of these mass torts, we continue to see lawsuits filed into February 2025 and beyond, with new evidence and scientific studies continuing to surface.
+In most of these mass torts, we continue to see lawsuits filed into March 2025 and beyond, with new evidence and scientific studies continuing to surface.
 Read on for the latest news and updates and what they mean for plaintiffs.

 Uber Sexual Assault 2025 - Latest News and Updates

-Sexual assault lawsuits against Uber continue to increase into 2025, with 1,562 MDL lawsuits active as of February.
-In addition to the MDL, 513 Uber sexual assault lawsuits are pending in California state courts, bringing the number of pending lawsuits against Uber to over 2000.
+Sexual assault lawsuits against Uber continue to increase into 2025, with 1,600 lawsuits pending as part of the MDL on March 3, 2025.
+In addition, well over 500 Uber sexual assault lawsuits are pending in a California state court, bringing the total number of pending lawsuits to over 2000.

 Early 2025 also saw the filing of new lawsuits, including one from a Louisiana individual alleging Uber’s negligence in handling their sexual assault complaint.
 The plaintiff accused the company of failing to screen drivers adequately, posing an unreasonable risk to women passengers.